 Other Ways to Cope with Active or Passive Suicidal Ideation

 In the same vein as lifestyle changes, many activities can help you cope with passive suicidal ideation.
 Remember these tips whenever you are feeling down and remember that feelings are temporary, no matter how bad things may seem.
 Consider the following ways to cope with suicidal thoughts:

-- Look out for triggers (alcohol use, toxic or stressful relationships, feelings of despair)
+- Look out for triggers (toxic or stressful relationships, feelings of despair)

 - Eat healthy while getting enough sleep

 - Surround yourself with positive influences and a solid group of support